Last Updated on February 17, 2021 by Travels with Kids

-This tips n hints page provides some useful considerations about whether you really want to head for some trekking with toddlers.
-By Toddlers, we mean children that can still be easily carried by their parents, so young people aged between 6 months and 3 years.
-This article refers to Trekking with Toddlers in the Andes but could apply to many places, if you are considering an overnight camping trip.
+This tips n’ hints page provides some useful considerations about whether you really want to head for some trekking with toddlers.
+By toddlers, we mean children that can still be easily carried by their parents, so young people aged between 6 months and 3 years.
+This article refers to trekking with toddlers in the Andes but could apply to many places if you are considering an overnight camping trip.

 For children that can no longer be carried, but still have short legs and even shorter attention spans, e.g.; kids between the ages of 4 to 6 years, many of these questions also apply.

 1. How often do you trek yourself?
-Do you like to do long distance trekking and are you comfortable with camping and sleeping in a tent?
+Do you like to do long-distance trekking and are you comfortable with camping and sleeping in a tent?

 As parents know (or soon discover) children have very unique personalities.
-My daughter was generally a tranquil child, and walked at 14 months.
+My daughter was generally a tranquil child and walked at 14-months.
 Within reason, she didn’t mind hiking for several hours while in the backpack, though we needed to stop frequently (every hour or so) and that added to the overall length of the day.

 So – before you decide to tackle a long trek ask:

-Most people find a smaller baby of up to about 12 months ok to carry – but by the time they are two, they are quite heavy!!!!
+Most people find a smaller baby of up to about 12 months ok to carry – but by the time they are two, they are quite heavy!
 So consider getting a porter to help!

 If you are keen to do a hike in the Andes with your little ones, the very first thing to do is a day hike near your home and see how it goes with the kids.
 If it’s a ‘piece of cake’ then a trek in the Andes might be OK for you.
 Happy trekking!

-Going Trekking with Toddlers in the Andes?
+Are You Going Trekking with Toddlers In The Andes?

-we know that it is a challenging idea to go trekking with Toddlers in the Andes… so consider asking a travel agent for help for some of the logistics.
+We know that it is a challenging idea to go trekking with Toddlers in the Andes so consider asking a travel agent for help for some of the logistics.
 Apus Peru Adventure Travel Specialists have plenty of experience in offering treks with young people!

-This post was originally published on the Apus Peru Blog, and has been adapted by the author, Ariana Svenson, coincidentally a CoFounder of Apus Peru!
+This post was originally published on the Apus Peru Blog, and has been adapted by the author, Ariana Svenson, coincidentally a Co-Founder of Apus Peru!

-We’ve travelled with Lonely Planet for over 20 years!
+We’ve traveled with Lonely Planet for over 20 years!
 For unbiased and detailed advice, they are our trusted guide book.
 Even in this digital age, you can’t go past them for maps and info on the go.
 Take a Look.